-When you've been cheated on there are so many 'why' questions you want answers to as you try to make sense of what's happened.
+When you've been cheated on there are so many 'why' questions you want the answers to as you try to make sense of what's happened.
 One of the biggest is why do people cheat on people they love?

 I have been with my now husband for 12 years.
 We only just got married after being together for 10 years.
 We met when I was 16 and have been together since.
 Over the course of our relationship he has battled denial about his addictions.
 With addiction there has been lies and job losses and home losses.
 I have stuck by him throughout it all.
 The summer of our 10 year anniversary, we were struggling financially on the brink of eviction.
 He left the state we were living in while I stayed behind with our children.
 He was to stay at his mom's place to work and find us a place.
 As soon as he left I felt "it", something was definitely off.
 I think I knew then but didn't want to accept it, was in denial.
 I took the excuses of why he couldn't talk on the phone or why he couldn't come visit.
 That was until I was told by a family member and couldn't deny it any longer.
 Once it came to light fully, so to speak.
 He said that it was over, that it was something that he couldn't take back.
 That he wasn't coming back to me.
 And then he did.
 He ended the affair and he came and got the kids and I and we moved and he finally married me.
 But he says that he doesn't have a reason why he did it, he said that it had nothing to do with me.
 But that doesn't make any sense to me.
 How could you cheat on someone you say you love?....
 Could he do it again?" -Megan

-Why People Cheat & Hurt the People They Love
+Why People Cheat Hurt The People They Love

 Deep down we're all inherently selfish.
 We have to be to survive.
-If we weren't, and were too self-sacrificing, we'd give all of our food to others, starve and die.
-Some level of selfishness is necessary and healthy -- too much though causes problems.
+If we weren't, and were too self-sacrificing, we'd give all of our food to others, starve, and die.

-When people cheat they're in a very selfish, extreme, it's 'all about me' mode.
-The people cheater's love become secondary, or more accurately get ignored and forgotten.
-When someone is in that space they just want the 'fix' -- the feel good high that comes with infatuation, lust and the thrill that comes new love.
-Most of us know the incredible high that comes from these feelings.
+Most of us can relate to the state of mind that these feelings create.
 The powerful chemicals released in the brain have a similar effect as on junkie craving drugs, so nothing else matters but getting that high again.
 The same is true when cheating.

 As contradictory as it may sound, your partner can cheat on you and still love you.
 It's just that their needs come first and take priority over loving you.